-Since I was appointed Acting President and Chairman about seven months ago, no topic has received more attention at Ex-Im Bank than small business.
-We have been working with Congress on its concerns as well as with the U.S. Government Accountability Office (GAO) as they prepared a report on how we interpret our small business legislation and account for our small business transactions.
-We have conferred with small business representatives on changes I am about to discuss.
-And while I cannot say we have reached total agreement on all issues with all of the parties involved, we are embarking on major changes in our administrative structure with the purpose of continuing to increase our support for small businesses.
+Since I was appointed Acting President and Chairman almost a year ago, I have devoted more attention to small business than any other issue.
+We have been working with Congress on its concerns.
+We have conferred with small business representatives on changes we have been implementing which I am about to discuss.
+And we are institutionalizing major changes in our administrative structure with the purpose of continuing to increase our support for small businesses.

 I say continuing to increase because we have already laid a strong foundation for growing our small business program.
-In FY 2005, Ex-Im authorized 2,617 transactions that were made available for the direct benefit of small business, compared to 2,154 in FY 2002, which represents a 21% increase.
+In FY 2005, Ex-Im Bank authorized 2,617 transactions that were made available for the direct benefit of small business, compared to 2,154 in FY 2002, which represents a 21% increase.
 In terms of dollar volume, the Bank supported \$2.66 billion in small business transactions in FY 2005 compared to \$1.8 billion in FY 2002, a 47% increase.
 And the Bank's Working Capital Guarantee Program, which benefits primarily small business exporters, had a record year in FY 2005.
 Of the Bank's total Working Capital authorizations of \$1.096 billion, 78%, or \$850 million, directly benefited small business exporters.

 While I recognize that we have been making progress, I am also aware that there is room for improvement.
-As I stated above, Congress has placed in our charter the mandate to make available 20% of our resources for direct support for small business.
+As I stated above, Congress has placed in our charter the mandate to make available 20% of our authority for direct support for small business.
 We have consistently made these resources available but they have never been utilized at the 20% level.
-We feel the way to move to the 20% level and beyond is to improve our outreach programs in order to increase demand.
-I have appointed John Emens to the new position of Senior Vice President for Small Business to manage his own unit, a staff focused solely on small business outreach.
-He will report directly to the President and Chairman of the Bank.
-The person holding the position of Senior Vice President will serve as the primary small business advocate on the staff level, and will of course work closely with the Board member given responsibility for small business matters.
+We feel that one of the primary ways to increase support for small business is to improve our outreach programs in order to increase demand.
+I have created the new position of Senior Vice President for Small Business to manage an independent business development unit with a dedicated staff focused solely on small business outreach.
+He reports directly to the President and Chairman of the Bank.
+The Senior Vice President for Small Business serves as the primary small business advocate on the staff level, and of course works closely with the Board member given responsibility for small business matters.
 In addition, the Bank's regional offices in New York, Florida, Illinois, Texas and California are now dedicated exclusively to small business outreach and support.
-Since his appointment in August as Vice President for Small Business, Mr. Emens has had a total of 129 meetings with, and sales calls to, small businesses.

-Because the new Senior Vice President for Small Business is responsible to the President and Chairman for outreach to small business, and therefore has the lead responsibility for increasing the number of our small business transactions and the overall dollar amount of those transactions, we are separating those responsibilities from Bank personnel who are responsible for actually processing the transactions - that is, those in what we call the "business units."
-That reflects what we do for all businesses, large and small, within the Bank.
-It is part of our credit culture, and reflective of the culture in the private sector, that those who must objectively evaluate credit not be the same as those responsible for business outreach.
+Although the Senior Vice President for Small Business is responsible directly to the President and Chairman and he and his staff comprise an independent business development unit, they still work closely with the Bank personnel who are responsible for actually processing the transactions - that is, those in what we call the "business units."
+This is consistent with what we do for all business development, large and small, within the Bank.
+It is part of our credit culture, and reflective of best practices in the private sector, that those who must objectively evaluate credit not be the same people as those responsible for business outreach.

-However, I want to assure you that small business transactions are processed only by personnel experienced in small business and who are sensitive to the special needs of the small business exporter.
-To further enhance our services to small business, I have designated all such employees throughout our business units as "small business specialists," so that when representatives of small business come into the Bank to discuss their transactions, they will interact with personnel who are familiar to them and knowledgeable about what their needs are.
+Furthermore, small business transactions are now processed only by specified personnel experienced in small business and who are sensitive to the special needs of the small business exporter.
+To further enhance our services to small business, I have designated all such employees throughout our business units as "small business specialists," so that when small businesses come into the Bank to discuss their transactions, they will interact with personnel who are familiar to them and knowledgeable about their needs.